tektoncd/community/teps/0004-tekton-integrations-annotations-statuses.md

 they are constantly updating state based on resource updates (e.g. notice update, record new Generation version, update metadata with the version causing a new Generation).
-This is a risk for any pattern that is self-updating a resource, so no particular recommendations here beyond "don't do this", but it is something I want to call out in case there are known best practices here.
+This is a risk for any pattern that is self-updating a resource, so no particular recommendations here beyond "don't do this".

+We should be on the lookout here for known best practices to avoid this (e.g. how does the Pipeline controller avoid reconcile loops when it updates the status of a PipelineRun today?)

 ## Alternatives